dpwdec/triangle/README.md

 The `Tri` module can perform triangle based calculations:
 + Utility
   + calculate the length of the side of a triangle
+  + calculate the magnitude of a vector
-  + calculate a vector between two points
+  + calculate an xy vector between two points
   + calculate the angle between two vectors
   + calculate an angle at B of points A --> B --> C
 + Triangle Based